Roc Nation

-Roc Nation is an American entertainment company founded by Jay-Z in 2008.
+Roc Nation LLC is an American entertainment company founded by Jay-Z in 2008.
 Headquartered in New York City, the company is a successor to his previous Roc-A-Fella Records label, with additional offices in Los Angeles and London.
-It serves as a record label, talent agency, media production firm and clothing line along with educational and philanthropic programs.
+It serves as a record label, talent agency, media production firm, and clothing line, as well as educational and philanthropic programs.

 It is co-owned by Jay-Z & Live Nation Entertainment.

 History

 Roc Nation was founded in 2008 by Jay-Z with the intent of signing pop and hip-hop artists, succeeding his previous label, Roc-A-Fella Records.
 Unlike Roc-A-Fella, Jay-Z served as the company's sole proprietor.
 Roc Nation's first signed artist was rapper J. Cole.

 In 2009, Roc Nation signed a distribution deal with Sony Music.
 After the Sony Music deal expired, in April 2013, Roc Nation signed a multi-year partnership with Universal Music Group.